<img src="http://www.sas15k01.com/49531.png" style="display:none;">

 Versailles Group - M&A Deals

-A mortgage backed security, or MBS, is an asset backed investment that is secured by one or more mortgages.
+A mortgage-backed security, or MBS, is an asset-backed investment that is secured by one or more mortgages.
 This type of financing is rarely used to complete M&A deals; however, it’s an interesting investment.
 Occasionally, we like to inform our readers of interesting financial instruments or other matters of interest.

 The greatest risk to investing in an MBS is known as “prepayment risk,” or the chance that the mortgage is repaid ahead of time.
-Prepayments of mortgages are most likely to happen in a low interest rate environment or when interest rates are declining as homeowners refinance their mortgages at a lower interest rate.
-The acceleration of prepayments creates a “reinvestment risk” for the investor who must reinvest the principal that has been pre-paid in a now lower interest rate environment.
+Prepayments of mortgages are most likely to happen in a low-interest-rate environment or when interest rates are declining, as homeowners refinance their mortgages at a lower interest rate.
+The acceleration of prepayments creates a “reinvestment risk” for the investor who must reinvest the principal that has been prepaid in a now lower interest rate environment.
 Due to the reduction of interest rates, it is difficult for the investor to reinvest the principal at a rate comparable to the original rate of the original MBS investment.

 The opposite of prepayment risk is “extension risk.”
 This is the risk that the mortgage repayment takes longer than expected.
 This scenario is most common in a rising interest rate environment as homeowners are less likely to make the required principal payments on their mortgages.
-This, in effect, extends the life of a low yielding investment in an environment where interest rates are increasing.
+This, in effect, extends the life of a low-yielding investment in an environment where interest rates are increasing.

 Topics: International, M&A